tyronefrance/sky/README.md

 Currently the 3 x web servers will be accessible via ssh only from your source IP and they are locked down to only receive traffic on port 80 from the Elastic Load-balancer in front of it.

 The load-balancer itself is configured to only receive traffic on port 443 from 0.0.0.0/0.
-I could also have utilized 'Ansible Vault' to encrypt and parameterize the AWS KEY/SECRET for more security but I did not have time.
+I could also have utilised 'Ansible Vault' to encrypt and parameterise the AWS KEY/SECRET for more security but I did not have time.

 I have also not added a Bastian host as I did not have time to do so.